Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Contract Written employment contract that regulates details such as area of responsibility, working hours, remuneration and vacation entitlement.
 Working student status must be specified in the contract.

-Working Student: Important Rules briefly explained
+Important rules briefly explained

 The following two rules are designed to define the special status of working students within the German social security system while ensuring that their studies remain a priority.
 The two regulations relating to working students in Germany mainly concern social security and working hours: